psevery/csci3308/README.md

 Edit server.js and uncomment either the local hosting or openshift sections Visit localhost:3000 in your browser to find the links to singleplayer and multiplayer modes.
 Visit localhost:3000/test.html to run the current test suite and view its output.
-To see documentation, run "python3 -m http.server 8000" in csci3308/docs, then visit localhost:8000 to see the documentation website.
+To see documentation, run "python3 -m http.server 8000" in csci3308/docs,
+then visit localhost:8000 to see the documentation website, or just view the pdf documents in the docs directory.
+(Note: the html to pdf converter didn't work perfectly, a few title got messed up).

 ***
 npm modules included: